iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

-# AAS Component AAS/BaSxy extension in the Support Layer of the IIP-Ecosphere platform
+# AAS Component AAS/BaSxy client extension of the Support Layer of the IIP-Ecosphere platform

-Asset Administration Shell (AAS) abstraction based on [Eclipse BaSyx](https://www.eclipse.org/basyx/).
+Client-side Asset Administration Shell (AAS) abstraction based on [Eclipse BaSyx](https://www.eclipse.org/basyx/).

 - Currently with implementations for AAS, asset, sub-model, sub-model elements, properties and operations; abilities and other concepts will be added incrementally on demand.